acarrab/acarrab.github.io/Content/__home.md

 #### CUhackit

-I developed our website for our Clemson Student ran hackathon.
+I developed our website for our Clemson student ran hackathon.

 - [CUhackit](http://cuhack.it/) ([Github for project](https://github.com/cuhackers/Splash-Page))